johnyangyue/Personal-02-Housing-Prices-and-Crime-in-Chicago/README.md

 The population data used to calculate crime rate for each community area is from the U.S. 2010 Census.
 It can be accessed via [Chicago Metropolitan Agency for Planning](https://datahub.cmap.illinois.gov/dataset/2010-census-data-summarized-to-chicago-community-areas).

 ## Directory
-The iPython Notebook file "Crime_Housing_Prices.ipynb" contains all the code used in this project.
+The iPython Notebook file "Yue_Yang_Crime_Housing_Prices.ipynb" contains all the code used in this project.